balaji1233/AI-Powered-Video-Archive/README.md

 00-data-build.ipynb shows how we used the Kaggle YTTTS dataset with Beautiful Soup and other libraries to create the data used in the app.

-01-yt-search.ipynb demonstrates the indexing and querying used to populate and query the index.
+yt-search.ipynb demonstrates the indexing and querying used to populate and query the index.

 app.py is the Streamlit script powering the app itself.